Fully vaccinated travellers 'should be exempted from restrictions'

-Travellers who are fully vaccinated against COVID-19 or have recovered from the disease should be completely exempted from any restrictions -- such as testing and quarantine -- when moving around the European Union, Brussels has said.
+Travellers who are fully vaccinated against COVID-19 or have recovered from the disease should be completely exempt from any restrictions such as testing and quarantine, when moving around the European Union, says Brussels.

 The recommendation comes as the bloc prepares to roll out its first EU-wide travel pass to facilitate cross-border movement during the pandemic.